 It.
 Has.
 To.
 Stop.

 Whatever happened to quiet Christmases?
-Just relaxing by the fire with a hot chocolate staring at the twinkling lights on the tree.
+Just relaxing by the fire with hot chocolate, staring at the twinkling lights on the tree.
 Enjoying time with family without the worry of everything being perfect.

 Does it really matter?